nielssorensen/OpenEmu-wiki/Compiling-From-Source-Guide.md

 ```
 The compiled OpenEmu.app binary is located in the default DerivedData path, `~/Library/Developer/Xcode/DerivedData` within a generated `OpenEmu-...` folder and then inside `Build/Products/Release`

-To get the core plugins, change `"OpenEmu"` to `"Build All"`
+To compile OpenEmu and the core plugins, change `"OpenEmu"` to `"Build All"`

-To get the 'experimental' core plugins, change `"OpenEmu"` to `"Build All + Experimental"`

 ## Visual Install Guide (Easy mode)
 ### Step 1